PewDiePie: Early life and education

 Felix Arvid Ulf Kjellberg was born on 24 October 1989 in Gothenburg, where he was also raised.
 He was born to Lotta Kristine Johanna (née Hellstrand, born 1958) and Ulf Christian Kjellberg (born 1957), and grew up with his older sister, Fanny.
 His mother, a former chief information officer (CIO), was named the 2010 CIO of the Year in Sweden.
 His father is a corporate executive.

 During his childhood, Kjellberg was interested in art and has detailed that he would draw popular video game characters such as Mario and Sonic the Hedgehog, as well as play video games on his Super Nintendo Entertainment System, such as Star Fox and Donkey Kong Country 2: Diddy's Kong Quest.
-During high school, he frequently played video games in his bedroom and would skip classes to join at an Internet café with friends.
+During high school, he frequently played video games in his bedroom and would skip classes to go to an Internet café with friends.
 During his last year of high school, he bought a computer with the money he made selling artwork through his grandmother's gallery.